Thursday's Columns

 (Part One)

-Not yet dressed for the day, I was sitting out on our backyard patio taking in the first hints of autumn when I had an idea.
+Not yet dressed for the day, I was sitting out on our backyard patio absorbing the first vitalizing motions of Chi (the Chines concept of "breath," which Leibniz, the inventor of Calculus, considered "Enlightenment") of Autumn.

 What if, I wondered, I could keep my brain and have any body I wanted for the next thousand years, or so?
+Temporal immortality.
+What if?
 How would that affect what I did with my day today?
+Would I just lie around on the couch with a beer watching reruns of the last Packers' win before their miserable performance last Sunday against the Browns?
+Or would I try to be productive, which, to me, meant pulling your boots up in the morning and getting to work on time.

-First off, I’d know that I was to going to experience, personally and not in a theoretical afterlife, the long-term consequences of what I did with my day today.
+First off, just as I'd once considered death inevitable, in Chi, I knew that, inevitably, I was to going to experience, personally, empirically and not in a theoretical afterlife, the long-term consequences of what I did with my day today.

-Or let’s ignore temporal immortality and just say that I knew I was going to be around for at least another hundred years.
+Let's ignore temporal immortality and just say that I knew, for sure, that I was going to be around for at least another hundred years (both my folks are in their mid-90s, and science being what it is...).
 Depending on what I did today, I might be living in a nice house with a backyard patio, or in a rundown shack.
 If I didn’t make time today to keep the place up, I knew where I’d be — an outcast in the neighborhood, bringing everybody’s property values down.

 I went back into the house and to my office downstairs, the World Headquarters of Westphalia Publishing.
 Culley Jane was out taking a walk in the park.
 I’d drunk too much whiskey the night before and was experiencing the unpleasant consequences.
 The house was as quiet as our cats.
-Instead of just sitting there, I decided to go to work.
+Instead of just sitting around like an old widow with no place to go and no time to be there, I decided to go to work.
 I thought about patching up some loose boards in the backyard fence, but then decided to call a young guy who’s the campaign manager for a city council candidate here in Aurora, Colorado.

 I had met him once before, a few months back when I had coffee at a café with the city council candidate to hear what he had to say.
 There were four of us all seated around a sidewalk table — Culley Jane and me and the candidate and his campaign manager.